HeavyMedl/HowToJavaScript/README.md

 	```js
 	getFile('/css/cover.css');
 	```
-Damn, that's pretty.
+Wow, that's pretty.

-###Task 2: dynamically retrieving JavaScript from a CDN using JavaScript.
+###Task 2: Dynamically retrieving JavaScript from a CDN using JavaScript.
 ---

 Now that we have a pattern for retrieving CSS using our `getFile` function, lets reuse the same function to retrieve some JavaScript from a CDN.
 Let's just go ahead and get jQuery. jQuery is a framework for *querying* the DOM using less characters in our code.
 For example: